-Louis Vuittons are simple in design and construction and have flawless craftsmanship.
+Louis Vuitton bags are simple in design and construction and have flawless craftsmanship.
 The consistency of stitching is executed identically across all bags.
 For example, a speedy bag will always have 5 evenly placed stitches across the top.
-A good trick would be ask a friend who has a store bought authentic bag to let you count the stitches and then match it up to the bag you are considering.
+A good trick would be asking a friend who has a store-bought authentic bag to let you count the stitches and then match it up to the bag you are considering.

-Yes you will occasionally see a lose thread on a well worn bag, but never on a new one.
-I’ve put some of my bags through the ringer and still have never seen a loose stitch.
+Yes, you will occasionally see a loose thread on a well-worn bag, but never on a new one.
+I’ve put some of my bags through the wringer and still have never seen a loose stitch.

 - If it’s a bag that is less than 10 years old, be cautious.

 - If it’s a bag that is over 20 years old be forgiving.

 - If it’s over 30 years old, let’s talk in a different post because there are many other nuances you need to know about.

 4. Is The Louis Vuitton Date Code Accurate?

 The date code is the production number or product code for the bag.
 It gives information to when and where the bag was produced.
 The Louis Vuitton date code is not a serial number or unique to the bag but it does give you important information about where and when the bag was produced.
 A fake bag can still have a real date code sequence but anytime you look at a Louis Vuitton you should always read the date code to determine where and when the bag was made.
 Also, many times you’ll discover that when you check the Louis Vuitton date code that the sequence is not correct and are able to quickly determine the bag is fake.

 How To Read A Louis Vuitton Date Code: